Company limited by shares

 Losses – Losses arising from taxable income may be carried forward indefinitely.
 Carryback of losses is not allowed.

 Inventory - Inventory valuations are usually made at the lower of cost or market value.
 In general, the book and tax methods of inventory valuation will be acceptable.
-The Last in first out method (LIFO) is not allowed for taxation purposes.
+Last in first out method (LIFO) is not allowed for taxation purposes.

 Anti-avoidance rules – The transfer pricing regime in Malta is not sophisticated.
 There are included some anti-avoidance provisions and brief references to transactions at arm’s length.